A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Proofs of Theorem and Corollary : A global existence and uniqueness result for Equation

 We now construct a solution for an arbitrary time horizon $T>0$.
 We will do it by restarting the equation after the already fixed $T_0$.
 We start with $T=2 T_0$.
 Then, we will see how to generalize this procedure for an arbitrary $T>0$.

-Throughout this section, we denote by $\P^1$ the measure on $C{([0,T_0];\R)}$ constructed to be the law of the local unique weak solution to \eqref{NLSDEsimple} in the previous section.
+Throughout this section, we denote by $\Omega_0$ the canonical space $\mathcal{C}([0,T_0];\R)$ and by $\B_0$ its Borel $\sigma$- field.
+We denote by $\Q^1$ the probability distribution of the unique weak solution to~\eqref{NLSDEsimple} up to $T_0$ constructed in the previous section.